25 Incredible Things to Do in Oaxaca City, Mexico

 If you’re looking for an authentic and local market experience, then you’ll agree: this traditional market is way bigger, way better, and far more interesting than any of the markets in the city center.

 About a 15-minute walk from the Zรณcalo, the Mercado de Abastos is well and truly off the Oaxaca tourist trail.
-You will find everything in here, from fresh produce and food stalls, to bakeries, carnicerรญas, clothing, shoes, pets, home goods.
+You will find everything in here, from fresh produce and food stalls, to bakeries, carnicerรญas, clothing, shoes, pets, and home goods.
 It goes on and on.

 Make sure to set aside a few hours, as this is one of the best things to do in Oaxaca City!